-The preferred test method is unclear although a greater number of participants completed test B with both macroalgae and seagrass.
+The preferred test method is unclear although a greater number of participants completed tests A and C with both macroalgae and seagrass.
 This is also consistent with previous years and suggests this is the method most used by laboratories in the field.
-Most noticeable was the much higher number of 'Fails associated with test B when comparing against the ImageJ analysis compared with all other tests.
-There is no definite explanation for this at present; it is possible ImageJ responds better to the seagrass cover then macroalgae cover.
-However, the range of results was also much higher for seagrass than for macroalgae, indicating a higher degree of variability between participants.
-Seagrass is a lot patchier than macroalgae and can be much harder to estimate % cover, therefore the higher range of results contributing to an overall higher standard deviation would lessen the risk of achieving a 'Fail', based on the Z-scores.
+Most noticeable was the much higher number of 'Fails' associated with test C when comparing against the ImageJ analysis compared with all other tests.
+There is no definite explanation for this at present however the larger sample size will inevitably produce a broader spectrum of results further contributing to a higher number of 'Fails'.
+This year the number of 'Fails' was also much higher for macroalgae than seagrass.
+As seagrass is a lot patchier than macroalgae and can be much harder to estimate % cover, the higher range of results would have contributed to an overall higher standard deviation and would lessen the risk of achieving a 'Fail', based on the Z-scores.
 It is clear that these results along with those from previous years require further examination in order to improve the methodologies employed and the means in which the % cover is calculated both by field method and image analysis.